Skip to main content

 Course Requirements

-• Requires knowledge of Fiber optic theory and terminology
+• Understanding of fiber optic theory and terminology

 • Formal training such as FTTx OSP Design